Monosodium glutamate: Pakistan

 The Punjab Food Authority banned Ajinomoto, commonly known as Chinese salt, which contains MSG, from being used in food products in the Punjab Province of Pakistan in January 2018.

+The prohibition against the import and manufacture of MSG was enforced on 28 February 2018, following an order by the Supreme Court on 10 February 2018.

+In 2024, the federal government lifted the ban on MSG, following objections from Japan and a review of scientific evidence by an expert committee.
+The committee comprising experts from various institutions—including the Pakistan Council of Scientific and Industrial Research, National Agricultural Research Centre, and Pakistan Standards and Quality Control Authority—confirmed MSG as a safe food additive.

 Names

 The following are alternative names for MSG: